 Our Whole Lives (OWL) Teachers

-Our Whole Lives (OWL) is a program developed by the Unitarian Universalist Association and the United Church of Christ.
-Three-day training is required for all teachers.
-The most convenient training for this upcoming RE session is the third weekend in August at the Unitarian Universalist Congregation of Arlington in Arlington, VA.
-We offer OWL at Grades 1, 5, 8 and high school.
+Our Whole Lives (OWL) is a nationally recognized comprehensive sexuality education program developed by the Unitarian Universalist Association and the United Church of Christ.
+Three-day training is required to become an OWL facilitator.
+Adults interested in facilitating OWL classes should have some prior experience teaching RE at UUCF or another UU congregation.
+UUCF offers OWL at Grades 1, 5, 8 and high school.

 - Our Whole Lives (OWL)